This Policy is under review.

 - discipline or legal actions requiring the student not to be present,

-- a maximum of one school day per academic year for participation in a 4-H educational program or activity; no credit will be provided for a student whose participation in a 4-H educational program or activity occurs during scheduled Standards of Learning assessments or during any period of time that the student is suspended or expelled from school; the student’s principal or assistant principal may request a representative of 4-H to provide documentation of a student’s participation in order for the student’s absence to be excused,
+- five school days per academic year for participation in a 4-H educational program or activity with the principal having discretion to approve additional days; no credit will be provided for a student whose participation in a 4-H educational program or activity occurs during scheduled Standards of Learning assessments or during any period of time that the student is suspended or expelled from school; the student’s principal or assistant principal may request a representative of 4-H to provide documentation of a student’s participation in order for the student’s absence to be excused,

 - subject to guidelines established by the Virginia Department of Education, students who are members of a state- or federally-recognized tribal nation that is headquartered in Virginia shall be granted one excused absence per academic year to attend such nation’s pow wow gathering provided that the student’s parent provides the student’s school advance notice of the absence in the manner required by the school, or